jambuur/APEDSK99/README.md

 their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.
 A ">" indicates that the same LDSK() command will show the next lot of files.

+- CALL SDIR(): list the DOAD's in the /DISKS/ directory on the SD card.
+Output is similar to the SDSK() command, showing single sided (1S) or double sided (2S)

 2 further CALL's manage the optional Real Time Clock (RTC).
 Datalogger SD shields include a RTC but there are plenty of vanilla SD shields without it.
 I highly recommend one, very handy to have it for the TI:

 - [CALL SRTC("*DDMMYYYYHHmm*")](img/GRTC_SRTC.jpg): sets the RTC